istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

     caption="In-mesh Production Prometheus for monitoring multicluster Istio"
     >}}

-Configure your production Prometheus to access both of the *local* and the *remote* Prometheus instances.
-This can be achieved by adding a configuration like the following for the *remote* clusters (replacing the service name and cluster name for each cluster):
+Configure your production Prometheus to access the *local* and *remote* Prometheus instances by adding a configuration for the *remote* clusters as shown (replacing the service name and cluster name for each cluster):

 {{< text yaml >}}
 scrape_configs: